History of rail transportation in California: Railway expansion

 LA Metro Rail's aggressive expansion policy was adopted owing to increased funding availability primarily from Measure R in 2008 and Measure M in 2016 as well as dissatisfaction with increasing automotive traffic.
 The Gold Line opened in 2003 and has been extended several times via the Eastside Extension and the Gold Line Foothill Extension.
 The Expo Line opened in 2012 along the route of the former Santa Monica Air Line, was completed to Santa Monica in 2016, and hit ridership projections 13 years earlier than forecast.
 The Regional Connector brought the isolated Gold line into the rest of the LACMTA light rail system to provide more flexible service patterns.
-A more direct airport connection will be provided upon completion of the K Line (known as the Crenshaw/LAX Line during construction).
+A more direct airport connection is provided upon the completion of the K Line (known as the Crenshaw/LAX Line during construction), which is the LAX/Metro Transit Center.
 Several extensions of the D Line are planned to bring subway service along the Wilshire / Westwood corridor and will likely connect to the Crenshaw/LAX Line.
 Multiple preparations for the 2028 Summer Olympics are being made under the Twenty-eight by '28 initiative, including establishing a rail route over the Sepulveda Pass, the East San Fernando Valley Light Rail Transit Project, extending the C Line to South Bay, the Southeast Gateway Line, the Inglewood Transit Connector, and the Eastside Transit Corridor extension of the L Line (to become part of the E Line.)